 How to diagnose the P0054 code?

-- Check the resistance across the wires of the HO2S, which should be about 8 ohms with a range of 7 to 9 ohms.
+3. Check the resistance across the wires of the HO2S by using a multimeter.
+These resistances must be about 8 ohms with a range of 7 to 9 ohms.

-- If the resistance is outside of the acceptable range, then the sensor is bad and must be replaced.
+4. If the resistance is outside of the acceptable range, it indicates that your HO2S sensor is faulty and you need to replace it.

 Common P0054 Code Diagnosis Mistakes

-- Replacing the HO2S without inspecting other parts
+• Replacing the HO2S without testing other components

 What repairs can fix the P0054 Code?

-- Repair or replace the connectors and the throttle control switch.
+• Repair or replace the faulty throttle control switch

-- Check for leaks in the vacuum system.
+• Fix for leaks in the vacuum system

 Read More: P0053 Code Symptoms and Causes